What to see on Isla Saona

 ,regionOfInterest=(4200,2800))

-This second day focuses on the City area and the river, where medieval history merges with the city's most avant-garde skyscrapers.
+This second day focuses on the City and river area, where medieval history merges with the city's most cutting-edge skyscrapers.

-The Tower of London is a thousand-year-old fortress that has served as a royal palace, prison, and armoury.
-Today, it is famous for housing the Crown Jewels.
-Walking its ramparts accompanied by a Beefeater (the iconic Tudor-uniformed guards who protect the fortress) is like stepping back in time to an era of medieval intrigue and legends.
+The Tower of London is a thousand-year-old fortress that has served as a royal palace, prison and armoury.
+Today, it is famous for guarding the Crown Jewels.
+Walking through its walls accompanied by a Beefeater (the iconic guardians in Tudor uniforms who guard the fortress) is to step back in time to an era of medieval intrigue and legends.

-Just a 5-minute walk away, you'll find the next stop.
+Just a 5-minute walk away you will find the next point.

-Tower Bridge is undoubtedly one of the most iconic bridges in the world, and one you simply must cross.
-Its Victorian neo-Gothic towers and glass walkways offer breathtaking views over the river.
-Walking across it while watching the river traffic is an experience not to be missed on your 3-day London itinerary.
+Tower Bridge is, without a doubt, one of the most iconic bridges in the world that you cannot miss crossing.
+Its Victorian neo-Gothic towers and glass walkways offer an impressive view over the river.
+Crossing it on foot while watching the river traffic is an experience that cannot be missing from your 3-day itinerary in London.

-Continue walking along the river for about 15 minutes.
+Continue walking by the river for about 15 minutes.

 Located at the top of the Walkie-Talkie building, the Sky Garden offers incredible panoramic views in a tropical garden setting.
-It's a privileged viewpoint (and free, with mandatory prior booking) that allows you to see the city from above surrounded by greenery.
+It is a privileged viewpoint (and free, with mandatory prior reservation) that allows you to see the city from the heights surrounded by vegetation.

-You can walk to the next stop in about 15 minutes.
+You can walk to the next point in about 15 minutes.

-A paradise for food lovers, Borough Market, with centuries of history under its metal structures, is a market where you can sample fresh local produce and street food from around the world.
-It's the perfect place to grab a bite and enjoy the most authentic and sensory atmosphere of the city.
+A paradise for food lovers, Borough Market, with centuries of history under its metal structures, is a market where you can try fresh local produce and street food from all over the world.
+It is the perfect place to grab a bite to eat and enjoy the most authentic and sensory atmosphere in the city.

 Cross the river on foot in about 15 minutes via London Bridge.

-St Paul's Cathedral, with its iconic white dome, is a masterpiece by architect Christopher Wren.
-It is a symbol of London's resilience, and its interior, housing the Whispering Gallery and an imposing crypt, makes it one of the most emblematic and awe-inspiring cathedrals in all of Europe.
+St Paul's Cathedral, with its iconic white dome, is a masterpiece by the architect Christopher Wren.
+It is a symbol of London's resilience and its interior, which houses the Whispering Gallery and an imposing crypt, makes it one of the most iconic and breathtaking temples in all of Europe.

-You can take the tube to the next stop in about 20 minutes.
+You can travel by metro to the next point in about 20 minutes.

-The stroll along South Bank is perfect for ending the second day with unparalleled views of the illuminated Thames.
-Walking along the riverbank allows you to see the city skyline shimmering on the water, while enjoying street musicians and the atmosphere of the riverside terraces.
+A walk along the South Bank is perfect for closing the second day with unparalleled views of the illuminated Thames.
+Walking along the bank allows you to see the city skyline shining over the water, while you enjoy the street musicians and the atmosphere of the terraces by the river.

-You can stroll along it at your leisure after dinner.
+You can walk along it leisurely after dinner.

 ,regionOfInterest=(2784,1856))